siko1056/siko1056.github.io/_posts/2020-08-17-octave-buildbot.md

 > [Buildbot worker](https://github.com/siko1056/octave-buildbot/tree/master/worker)
 > on his (unused) machine!

-Ever tried to compile Octave on CentOS 7 naively?
+Ever tried to compile Octave on CentOS 7?
 It is possible, but compared to a recent Ubuntu or Debian, you have to manually provide many tools and libraries yourself.
 Especially, if the machine is not run by you,